Spadeyache/FATEN-RCJ26/README.md

 # RoboCupJunior Rescue Line — Robot

+Key features we have.
+PostTrainingQuantization(PTQ) with results simulated on the K230D chip, half-duplex serial driver with 74HCT126, asymmetric PID dependent on the IMU, custom touch sensors, and an IR camera used on the hardware.

 <img src="images/faten.png" alt="Team FATEN logo" height="80">

 Firmware, vision, AI training pipeline, and electronics for team **FATEN**'s [RoboCupJunior Rescue Line](https://junior.robocup.org/rescue/) robot.
 The robot follows a line course, handles gaps, obstacles, and intersections, then enters an evacuation zone where it detects, grabs, and carries victims using an onboard YOLO(formerly MobileNet-SSD-v2-Lite) model.